eremeevfd/6_password_strength/README.md

 Script reads your password and then checks for:
 1. Whether your password is not in blacklist it gets 1 score.
 2. Length
- - less than 8 grants 0 score
- - more than 8 but less than 13 grants 1 score
- - more than 13 grants 2 score
 3. Digits
- - 0 digits grant 0 score
- - 1 digit grants 1 score
- - 2 or more digits grant 2 score
 4. Lowercase grants 1 score
 5. Uppercase
- - 0 uppercases grant 0 score
- - 1 uppercase grants 1 score
- - 2 or more uppercases grant 2 score
 6. Symbols
- - 0 symbols grant 0 score
- - 1 symbols grants 1 score
- - 2 symbols grant 2 score